The-R34per/GhostManifest/README.md

 # GhostManifest

-GhostManifest is a lightweight Python-based system state collection and transfer tool designed for controlled, competition-safe environments such as NSA NCX.
+GhostManifest is a lightweight Python-based system state collection and transfer tool designed for controlled.
 It gathers specified files or directories from a target system, packages them into a ZIP archive, and securely posts the archive to a designated server endpoint for analysis or scoring.

 ---